 Our financial turnaround has been based largely on our ability to deliver high-quality, innovative and desirable products everywhere we operate, in both mature and rapidly growing markets.
-To further our progress, we are continually improving quality and customer satisfaction and anticipating and responding to changes in customer demand.
 We have aligned our product development, manufacturing and marketing organizations worldwide to deliver the right products to the right markets as efficiently as possible.

-Regardless of vehicle or region, Ford's global vehicles showcase our commitment to fuel efficiency.
-Technologies like EcoBoost®, direct injection of gasoline or diesel fuel, six-speed transmissions, and hybrid and plug-in hybrid powertrains deliver true "power of choice" to drivers everywhere.
+In all vehicles and regions, Ford's global vehicles showcase our commitment to sustainability.
+Technologies like EcoBoost®, direct injection of gasoline or diesel fuel, six-speed transmissions, and hybrid and plug-in hybrid powertrains deliver choice to drivers everywhere.

-As we shift our focus from surviving to thriving, we're continuing to implement the ONE Ford plan.
-But we also Go Further - to deliver ingenious products, make them available to everyone and serve each other, our customers and our communities.
+We're continuing to implement the One Ford plan.
+But we also Go Further - to deliver ingenious products, make them available to everyone, and serve each other, our customers and our communities.
 Go Further is our global brand promise and our approach as we accelerate ahead.